xmuyoo/blueberry/blueberry-env/README.md

 ## Blueberry Environment
 ## Introduction

-A local environment deployed by docker compose, which contains:
+A local environment deployed by docker compose or setting up on physical machine, which contains:
 - PostgreSQL 10.6, with plugin TimescaleDB@1.2.1
+- Pulsar 2.4.0

 ## Usage
 Firstly, make sure you have installed Docker and keep it running.